3MFConsortium/spec_core/3MF Core Specification.md

 # Chapter 3.
 3D Models

-The _model_, in this specification, refers to the object or objects to be created via 3D manufacturing processes as a single operation.
+The _model_, in this specification, refers to the object or objects to be ultimately created via 3D manufacturing processes as a single operation.
 It might include a single object, multiple homogenous objects, multiple heterogeneous objects, an object fully enclosed in another object, or multiple objects in an interlocked and inseparable _assembly_.
+A 3MF Document can be in an intermediate state in which none of the defined objects is yet ready to be manufactured, in which case no actual output object is expected.

 ## 3.1.
-Coordinate Space
+Output Coordinate Space

 Coordinates in this specification are based on a right-handed coordinate space.
-Producers and consumers MUST define and map the origin of the coordinate space to the bottom-front-left corner of the device's output field (such as a tray, platform, or bed), with the x-axis increasing to the right of the output field, the y-axis increasing to the back of the output field, and the z-axis increasing to the top of the output field.
+Producers and consumers MUST define and map the origin of the output coordinate space (i.e. the coordinate space used to represent any item within the build element) to the bottom-front-left corner of the device's output field (such as a tray, platform, or bed), with the x-axis increasing to the right of the output field, the y-axis increasing to the back of the output field, and the z-axis increasing to the top of the output field.
 Producers and consumers MUST use the unit resolution of the coordinate space as specified in the \<model> element.

 _Figure 3-1.
 Coordinate space_